-RRCA is a ministry for families.
-The school community is an extended family.
-When one member is hurting, many members are affected.
-Should a student exhibit signs of social or emotional distress, the teacher will partner with the parents to develop a plan of action.
 When necessary, the parents, teacher, and principal will meet to discuss the most productive ways to support the child at school.
 Sometimes, despite everyone's concerted efforts, the child will not display expected outcomes in a desired timeframe, and the principal will meet with the parents again to refer the family to outside counseling.
 The first line of defense for distraught children is their local church.
 Often, there is counseling available for children and families within the church at a free or low cost.
 With the family's permission, the school will work with the pastoral staff of the church that the family attends.
 When home, school, and church are working together to reach the same targeted goals in support of a child, the best outcome is possible.
 RRCA students have also successfully utilized several counseling resources including Starry Counseling of Round Rock, the Timothy Center in Austin, Abundant Life Counseling in Austin, as well as others.
-It is our goal to embrace children and stability.
+It is our goal to embrace children and support parents with every resource possible in order to bring their children back to emotional health and stability.